Paschalis Terzis

 Paschalis Terzis (Πασχάλης Τερζής; born 24 April 1949) is a Greek singer.

 Biography

-Terzis was born in Pylaia, a suburb of Thessaloniki.
+Terzis was born on 24 April 1949 in Pylaia, a suburb of Thessaloniki.
 In his early teens, he began to sing with friends, some of whom helped him in his career.
 After moving to Athens, he began performing as a back-up vocalist in popular music centres, with famous Greek singers of the 1960s, including Tzeni Vanou.

-Since the 1980s, Terzis has recorded several albums, several of which remain popular to the present day.
-Even now, he is a very popular singer, making new albums, performing on famous music scenes of Athens and Thessaloniki, and appearing on talk shows.
+Since the 1980s, Terzis has recorded many albums, several of which remain popular to the present day.
+He continues to make new albums, perform at music scenes in Athens and Thessaloniki, and appears on talk shows.

 In the winter period 2006–2007, Paschalis Terzis had a music program with Elena Paparizou and Nino Ksipolitas at club Iera Odos.
 His daughter Yianna Terzi is also a singer.